 Risk factors for complications during pregnancy include

-CHTN is differentiated from gestational hypertension, which develops after 20 wk of pregnancy.
-In either case, hypertension is defined as systolic BP > 140 mm Hg or diastolic BP > 90 mm Hg on 2 occasions > 24 h apart.
+Chronic hypertension is differentiated from gestational hypertension, which develops after 20 weeks of pregnancy.
+In either case, hypertension is defined as systolic BP > 140 mm Hg or diastolic BP > 90 mm Hg on 2 occasions > 24 hours apart.

 Hypertension increases risk of the following:

 Fetal growth restriction (by decreasing uteroplacental blood flow)